Ehanced-Orthogonal-Weight-Modification/EOWM/README.md

 ##### Explanations

-`cifar_eowm.py` defines the networks' structure.
+`cnn_eowm.py` defines the networks' structure.

 `eowm.py` is the specific implementation of EOWM.
 It also contains the specific implementation of training and testing.

-`run_cifar100.py` defines the training and testing procedure of our model.
+`run_cifar.py` defines the training and testing procedure of our model.

-`utils.py` loads CIFAR-100 data and defines functions utilized in `run_cifar.py`.
+`utils.py` calculates the similarity between tasks and defines functions utilized in `run_cifar.py`.

+`cifar.py` loads CIFAR-10 or CIFAR-100 data.

 ##### Running